noorahamedv/banking-mongodb-crud/README.md

 # 🏦 Banking System Analytics using MongoDB Atlas

-This project implements a realistic banking scenario using **MongoDB Atlas** to manage financial transactions, customer profiles, and account activity.
-It simulates real-world business transactions with a NoSQL schema and includes CRUD operations and aggregations.
+This project implemented a realistic banking scenario using **MongoDB Atlas** to manage small scale financial transactions, customer profiles, and account activity.
+Stimulated real-world business transactions with a NoSQL schema and includes CRUD operations and aggregations.

 ---